DHTMLX/docs-spreadsheet/docs/vuejs_integration.md

 #### Working with configuration options

-- Set the list of used SpreadSheet configuration properties and their types in the **props** configuration option:
+- Set the list of used Spreadsheet configuration properties and their types in the **props** configuration option:

 ~~~js title="SpreadSheet2.vue"
 <script>